0men1/embedded-laser-tag/README.md

 # Embedded Laser Tag

-This repository contains the source code for an embedded laser tag system utilizing ESP32 microcontrollers, infrared (IR) communication, and Bluetooth.
-The system is distributed across blaster nodes and a central controller.
+This repository contains the source code for an embedded laser tag system utilizing ESP32 microcontrollers.
+The system is distributed across player nodes and a central controller communicating over a localized Wi-Fi network via HTTP.

 ## Architecture